francisbarton/xstatic/README.md

 So this gives me the ability to do that, within its limitations.

-Tips of the my proverbial hat to
+Tips of my proverbial hat to

 * [Evan Odell](https://github.com/dr-uk/dwpstat),
 * [Oli Hawkins](https://github.com/olihawkins/statxplorer) and